jastek69/intelligent-document-processing-with-amazon-bedrock/README.md

 ### 4. Configure the Stack

 Copy the `config-example.yml` to a `config.yml` file and specify your project name and modules you would like to deploy (e.g., whether to deploy a UI).
+Make sure you add your user email to the Amazon Cognito users list.

 ```yaml
 stack_name: idp-test  # Used as stack name and prefix for resources (<16 chars, cannot start with "aws")